Home Builders Blitz history

 2014’s goal: 300 new houses

-To date, 1,067 homes have been constructed, including the two Home Builders Blitz projects, 2007 off-year local builds, and the pilot projects that preceded the first national build.
+To date, 1,067 homes have been constructed, including the three Home Builders Blitz projects, 2007 off-year local builds and the pilot projects that preceded the first national build.

 The 2014 goal is to construct 300 new homes while continuing to include rehabs and substantial repairs.